When cooking with brown sugar, it’s essential to know the difference between light and dark brown sugar and how they can affect your recipe.

 Differences in Taste

-The molasses content in brown sugar is what gives it its characteristic flavor.
-The more molasses, the darker the sugar.
-That means dark brown sugar will have a more robust molasses flavor than light brown sugar.
+Dark brown sugar will have a more robust molasses flavor than light brown sugar.

 The molasses also affects the color of the sugar.
 The darker the sugar, the more intense the caramel notes will be.

-And finally, because dark brown sugar has more molasses, it will be stickier than light brown sugar.
-It also has higher water content, making your baked goods rise better and creating an airier texture.
+It also has a higher water content, making your baked goods rise better and creating an airier texture.

 As for when to use each type of brown sugar, many people say to use light brown sugar for baking and dark brown sugar for recipes where you want to add a strong molasses flavor.
 It’s worth experimenting with both types to see which one you prefer!